Learning From John Holt

 The Legacy of John Holt: A Man Who Genuinely Understood, Respected, and Trusted Children, 2013 (edited by Patrick Farenga)

 Wendy Priesnitz is Life Learning Magazine's founding editor.
-She is also a journalist with close to 40 years of experience, a former broadcaster, the author of twelve books, and a change-maker by nature.
-Her two adult daughters learned without schooling.
+She is also a journalist with over 40 years of experience, a former broadcaster, the author of thirteen books, and a changemaker by nature.
+Her two adult daughters learned without schooling in the 1970s and '80s.
 You can learn more about Wendy and read some of her writing on her personal website.
 This essay, published in Life Learning Magazine in 2015, is an expanded version of a chapter in the book The Legacy of John Holt (2013).